elieahd/my-docs/docs/architecture/togaf/foundation/unit3.md

 * Statement of Architecture Work (stakeholders need to agree on a summary of the target)
 * Architecture Vision

+> Phase B, C, & D : A set of domain architectures approved by the stakeholders for the problem being addressed, with a set of gaps, and work to clear the gaps understood by the stakeholders (building blocks)

 ### Phase B: Business Architecture

-Development of a Business Architecture to support the agreed Architecture Vision
+Development of the target Business Architecture to support the agreed Architecture Vision and stakeholder concerns

-Focus Areas: Business processes, organizational structure, capabilities, roles
+Workshop with the business to understand more the business requirements

-### Phase C: Information Systems Architectures
+### Phase C: Information Systems Architecture

-Development of Information Systems Architectures to support the agreed Architecture Vision
+Development of the target Information Systems Architectures, describing how the enterprise’s Information Systems

+Development of the Target Data Architecture that enables the Business Architecture and the Architecture Vision, in a way that addresses the Statement of Architecture Work and stakeholder concerns

-Divided into two sub-phases:
+Divided into two domain:

-Data Architecture: Define data entities, relationships, data governance
+* Data Architecture: Define data entities, relationships, data governance

-Application Architecture: Identify applications, their interactions, and alignment with business needs
+* Application Architecture: Identify applications, their interactions, and alignment with business needs

 ### Phase D: Technology Architecture

 Define the logical and physical technology infrastructure to support the agreed Architecture Vision

 Focus: Networks, platforms, services, and infrastructure technologies

 ### Phase E: Opportunities & Solutions
-Initial implementation planning and the identification of delivery vehicles for the architecture defined in the previous phases

-Activities: Gap analysis, define solution building blocks (SBBs), roadmap components
+Generate the initial complete version of the Architecture Roadmap, based upon the gap analysis and candidate Architecture Roadmap components from Phases B, C, and D

+Determine whether an incremental approach is required, and if so identify Transition Architectures that will deliver continuous business value

+Define the overall Solution Building Blocks (SBBs) to finalize the Target Architecture based on the ABBs

+Dependency between the set of changes.
+(Work Package & Gap dependency)

+Value, effort, and risk associated with each change and work package.

 ### Phase F: Migration Planning

-How to move from the Baseline to the Target Architectures by finalizing a detailed Implementation and Migration Plan
+Finalize the Architecture Roadmap and the supporting Implementation and Migration Plan

-Activities: Prioritize projects, assign resources, assess risks and costs
+Ensure that the Implementation and Migration Plan is co-ordinated with the enterprise’s approach to managing and implementing change in the enterprise’s overall change portfolio

+Ensure that the business value and cost of work packages and Transition Architectures is understood by key stakeholders

 ### Phase G: Implementation Governance
-Architectural oversight of the implementation, to ensure that it aligns with architecture

-Activities: Monitor, guide solution development, validate conformance
+Ensure conformance with the Target Architecture by Implementation Projects

+Perform appropriate Architecture Governance functions for the solution and any implementation-driven architecture Change Requests

 ### Phase H: Architecture Change Management

 Procedures for managing change to the new architecture

-Activities: Monitor business and IT changes, update architecture as needed
+* Ensure that the architecture development cycle is maintained
+* Ensure that the Architecture Governance framework is executed
+* Ensure that the Enterprise Architecture Capability meets current requirements

 ### Requirements Management
-Operates the process of managing architecture requirements throughout the ADM.
-It's a continuous phase which ensures that any changes to requirements are handled through appropriate governance processes and reflected in all other phases

-Role: Acts as a central repository and validation mechanism for all phases
+Acts as a central repository and validation mechanism for all phases

+* Ensure that the Requirements Management process is sustained and operates for all relevant ADM phases.
+* Manage Architecture Requirements identified during any execution of the ADM cycle or a phase.
+* Ensure that relevant Architecture Requirements are available for use by each phase as the phase is executed.

 ## Scope

 The scope of an architecture is first expressed in terms of `breadth`, `depth`, and `time`

 * `Breadth`: what is the full extent of the enterprise, and what part of that extent will this architecting effort deal with?